Trade directory · Brunswick metro · Maine

 Meet experience requirements

-Complete 8000 hours (4 years) of electrical work experience under supervision of licensed electrician.
-Document all experience with employer verification.
+Complete 4-year electrical apprenticeship or equivalent experience under licensed electrician.
+Document all work experience with detailed records.

 2